 How to Tell Female Green Sea Turtles from Males?

 There is a simple way to distinguish the gender of a green sea turtle: The females have short tails and the males have long tails.
 This is where sea turtle’s reproductive organs are located: at the base of their tails.

 The females lay more than 100 eggs just a few weeks after mating and may repeat this nesting process several times during that season.
 Females lay their eggs and return to the ocean, leaving their young alone.
 Baby turtles hatching after 2 months of incubation and begin their journey to the ocean’s edge.

-Green sea turtles have a smooth wide shell and beak, typically brown or black color with a lighter yellow colored underside and distinct scales between their eyes.
+Green sea turtles have a smooth wide shell and beak, typically brown or black color with a lighter yellow-colored underside and distinct scales between their eyes.
 They move gracefully in the water, using flippers (with visible claws) to propel them forward.
-When we think of turtles we often think of a slow moving creature, racing against the rabbit.
+When we think of turtles we often think of a slow-moving creature, racing against a rabbit.
 But these sea turtles are much faster and can reach speeds of 22 miles per hour while swimming in the ocean.